Don Wildman: Producer

-In addition to acting, hosting and narrating, Don also produced Off Limits from 2011 to 2013 for the Travel Channel, a documentary series about historical sites around the United States which are unknown and/or off limits.
+In addition to acting, hosting and narrating, Wildman produced Off Limits from 2011 to 2013 for the Travel Channel, a documentary series about historical sites around the United States which are unknown and/or off limits.
 He also hosted the show.
 He has not produced anything else to date.

+Podcast host

+Since 2022, Wildman has been the host of the twice-weekly podcast American History Hit.
+He interviews experts and authors on such topics as the Battle of Midway, Presidential assassinations, the Oregon Trail, and Ellis Island.
+The podcast is associated with the British video streaming service and podcast channel History Hit.

 Filmography

 This list includes both film and television credits.

 Currently, Don Wildman hosts Travel Channel's 'Mysteries at the Museum.'
 According to an article published by travel channel, "Don Wildman is fast becoming one [of] the most recognizable faces in documentary television."